What Does It Mean to Operate a Vehicle Under Indiana DUI Laws?

 In another case, the court agreed that starting a car engine alone isn’t enough to “operate” the vehicle.
 The engine and lights were running, but the defendant was asleep in the driver’s seat.
 Although the vehicle was found partially in the roadway, it was also partially in a parking space.
 Either way, there weren’t enough facts to conclude the defendant was operating the vehicle.

 In still another case, a vehicle was found in park, engine running, with the defendant sleeping in the driver’s seat.
 The defendant admitted to driving the vehicle two hours before and tested above the legal limit for blood alcohol concentration.
+Blood alcohol content is used to determine impairment in OWI cases, as it measures the amount of alcohol in a person’s bloodstream.

 But the court determined this was insufficient to show that the defendant had earlier operated the vehicle while intoxicated.
 Blood alcohol levels vary with time and the state failed to prove the vehicle had actually been driven.

 A skilled Indianapolis DUI defense lawyer will be aware of these and other cases.
 Your lawyer will hold the state responsible for proving its argument in light of the evidence and existing case law.
 Where the state cannot do so, the charges may be dismissed.
+Additionally, penalties for aggravated drunk driving may include the installation of an ignition interlock device as a condition of probation.

-The Bottom Line in Your OWI Case
+The Bottom Line in Your OWI Offense Case